Risk Management Program (RMP) Overview

 Your annual premium is calculated using this formula: premium rate x average farm yield (AFY) x 2015 acreage

 Payments for RMP Grains and Oilseeds are based on the difference between the support levels and average market prices.
+Payments are calculated for pre-harvest and post-harvest periods.

 Payments are made if a crop’s market prices fall below the annual support level.
 The support level is based on the industry average cost of producing a crop (target price), which is calculated annually by the Ontario Ministry of Agriculture and Food (OMAFRA).